SED-EEW/SED-EEW-SeisComP-contributions/doc/base/setup-finder.rst

 Offline testing
 ---------------
-To test finder offline on a given earthquake, copy the corresponding mseed data in the container, starting at least 1 min before the origin time (OT) and ending at least 2 min after the OT.
+To test finder offline on a given earthquake, copy the corresponding mseed data and inventory in the container, starting at least 1 min before the origin time (OT) and ending at least 2 min after the OT.
 Then run::

-    seiscomp-finder exec scfinder --offline --playback -I data.mseed
+    seiscomp-finder exec scfinder --offline --playback --inventory-db inventory.xml -I data.mseed

 The xml output should include FinDer solutions every seconds with rupture line parameters and their PDF.